-Actually there is proof!
+Actually, there is proof!
 Dr. J.J.
 Peterson, as a part of his Phd, studied this question.
 He started with three positions:

 - StoryBrand improves profitability

-- StoryBrand improves employee moral and confidence
+- StoryBrand improves employee morale and confidence

 - StoryBrand saves time and money when creating marketing collateral